Dcycle-by-WUM/technical-assessment/README.md

 ```

 **Requirements:**
-- Identify and fix at least 5 code issues (performance issues, anti-patterns, etc.)
+- Identify architectural and systemic issues that would impact scalability and team productivity
-- Improve type safety throughout the application
-- Document each issue and your solution in the PR description
-- Ensure all functionality continues to work as expected
+- Develop a technical debt prioritization strategy with implementation timelines
+- Create coding standards and architectural guidelines for the team
+- Outline a refactoring roadmap with milestones and resource allocation
+- Document your strategic approach, including rationales for prioritization decisions

 **Evaluation Criteria:**
-- Thoroughness of code review
-- Quality of solutions implemented
-- Code clarity and maintainability
+- Strategic vision and architectural thinking
+- Ability to balance technical debt against business priorities
-- TypeScript best practices
+- Technical leadership in establishing standards and best practices
+- Effectiveness of proposed implementation and rollout strategy
+- Forward-thinking approaches to code maintainability and team scalability

-### 2. Python Algorithm Implementation
+### 2. System Algorithm Strategy

 **Location:** `/python-algorithm`

-**Objective:** Implement a specific algorithm within a provided API scaffold to solve the stated problem.
+**Objective:** Develop a strategic approach to implementing an algorithm at scale, considering system-wide implications, team capabilities, and long-term maintainability.

 **Setup:**
 ```bash